RianDelou/8Puzzle/README.md

 ## (Translate)
 ### Implemente duas versões da função para o problema do 8-puzzle: uma que copia e edita a estrutura de dados para o nó pai s e outra que modifica diretamente o estado do nó pai (desfazendo as modificações conforme necessário).
 Escreva versões da busca iterativa em profundidade (iterative deepening depth-first search) que utilizem essas funções e compare seu desempenho.

+# Results
+- After the implementation, it is clear that the second version, in most cases, is faster than the first version.
+(However, it depends on which state is given for the computer to solve.
+It's better to analyze the complexity of the algorithm).